 The Chain of Friendship

-The caption reads: “If Austria attacks Serbia, Russia will fall upon Austria, Germany upon Russia, and France and England upon Germany.”
+The caption states: “If Austria attacks Serbia, Russia will fall upon Austria, Germany upon Russia, and France and England upon Germany.”

-Look closely, read the caption and the thought bubbles.
+Examine the caption and the thought bubbles from the previous cartoon image.
 There are some inaccuracies in this account of events.
-See if you can spot them.
+Can you discover some the inaccuracies of the cartoon image?

 It was published in the American newspaper the Brooklyn Daily Eagle in July 1914.